 Unassigned - residual amount in the General Fund that is available to finance operating expenditures.
-In other funds, this classification is used only to report a deficit balance resulting from over-spending for specific purposes for which amounts had been restricted, committed, or assigned, as applicable.
+In other funds, this classification is used only to report a deficit balance resulting from over-spending amounts that had been restricted, committed, or assigned, as applicable.
 The District's policy is to maintain a minimum threshold of 10% of the prior year's expenditures in unassigned fund balance for the General Fund.
-The District's unassigned fund balance amount for the General Fund at June 30, 2023 is \$123,500,732 which exceeds the required minimum amount of \$46,016,642.
+The District's unassigned fund balance amount for the General Fund at June 30, 2024 is \$126,191,411 which exceeds the required minimum amount of \$44,387,304.